Zeke-OS/zeke/README.markdown

 ### Running Zeke on real hw

-Zeke should boot just fine with practically any bootloader that is capable of loading linux image.
-However Zeke only supports ATAGs so some older bootloader (like found in Raspbian is better) but ATAGs are just extra so basically any bootloader should work.
+Zeke should boot just fine with, practically, any bootloader that is capable of loading linux image.
+However Zeke only supports ATAGs for gathering device information so some older bootloader may work better.
+Still ATAGs are optional so basically any bootloader should work.